 Edward was a successful baker, known for making Southern California's finest pastries.
 But, with so many of his countrymen involved in sheep ranching, he decided to get into the wool business.
 Naud's Warehouse, built as a combination granary, wool warehouse, and storage facility for valuables, went up on Spring Street in 1878.
 Look closely at the 800 block of North Spring Street in Google Maps and you will indeed see train tracks running between Spring and Alameda.

 The 1880 census lists Edward's occupation as "wine grower."By this time, the Nauds had three children - Edward Jr., now 14 and a laborer, Louise, age 4, and Louis, age 2.
 Edward's cousin Joseph Naud was also living with them.
 (At this time, Edward was 46 and Louise was 23 - half his age.
 Louise would have been about 16 when she married Edward.
 Yes, I realize this is considered creepy in 2016.)

 Edward was a founding member of the French Benevolent Society.
 Naud Street, which is close to Los Angeles State Historic Park, was named after him.
 He passed away in 1881, but Louise took on business partners and kept the warehouse open.
 In 1905, a boxing arena was built close to the warehouse - and soon became THE boxing venue in LA.

-Records on the Naud family are somewhat scarce, but the 1900 census suggests Edward Jr., now 34, was boarding with the Ballade family.
+Records on the Naud family are somewhat scarce, but the 1900 census suggests that then-34-year-old Edward Jr., still a laborer and a talented amateur chef, was boarding with the Ballade family.
 I have been unable to find any burial sites associated with the Nauds.

 In 1915, a fire broke out on Spring Street.
 Naud's Warehouse was one of several buildings destroyed in the fire.
 Today, the former site is a parking lot (why am I not surprised?).